5 Steps to Take Now to Reduce Data Loss Risk When Employees Leave

 - Archive vital content.
 Email archiving, and the archiving of other data types such as files, social media content, and SMS messages, will provide a legal record should a departing employee attempt to delete important data.

 - Plan for, and test, rapid restoration.
-Given the proliferation of SaaS applications such as Office 365, G Suite, and Salesforce in many organizations, an employee could wreak havoc by deleting a shared folder or customer records.
+Given the proliferation of SaaS applications such as Office 365, Google Workspace, and Salesforce in many organizations, an employee could wreak havoc by deleting a shared folder or customer records.
 It’s important to backup all application data, and then test the restore process.